Allthefish42/Water_Ball_Challenge/README.md

 ## Description

-Fire water balls to break boxes until they hit the target!
+FIRE water balls to break boxes until they hit the target!

 You only have 10 seconds to break all the boxes that block your way to the target!

-Think fast!
+THINK FAST!

 There are three kind of boxes in the game: the paper box, the plastic box, and the plaster box.
 Each box has a different durability (took multiple hits to break) .